SELab-2/OSOC-3/files/sysadmin_guide.md

 #### Building the frontend

-Navigate to the frontent folder in the cloned repository and install the dependencies.
+Navigate to the frontend folder in the cloned repository and install the dependencies.

 ```shell
 [frontend] $ cd osoc/frontend